 Filling 20 ml tubes with paint.

-En plein air is a french term meaning 'in open (full) air'.
+En plein air is a french term meaning (literally) 'in full air', 'outdoors'.
 Artists have always painted outdoors from life, but until the mid-19th century, it was usually regarded as a study, a reference for studio work.

 Previously I used a typical french field easel, but they are heavy, and I found I needed a small dollie to cart it, and my supplies, around.
 An empty full french field easel can weigh 14 lbs, a half-easel can weigh 10 lbs.
 BUT, it can hold a canvas 32 inches high, so these are great if you like to do large plein air paintings (and you don't get blown over).
 I still use this occasionally, to meet very specific needs.